onmax/notificationJS/README.md

 ### Styles

+You can add your own CSS property for each element in the notification.
+You can use it like normal CSS in JS<br />
-All options below are optional, and you can apply CSS values.
+All options below are the default ones, and you can apply CSS values.
 If it is a color, you can write: HSV,rgb or hexadecimal code.
 Or if it is distances, you can use: px,em,rem,%... <br />
-You may also apply your CSS variables if you have declared it in the root selector.<br />
+You may also apply your CSS variables if you have declared it in the root selector or anywhere else.<br />
-In the example below, CSS values are the defaults ones.

 ```
 newNotification({